No Call No Show Warning Letter - Free UK Template + What to Do Next

 Step two: send a formal written notice

 If you have had no contact after 24 to 48 hours, send a letter or email to the employee's home address and personal email.
-State that they have failed to attend work without authorisation, that you have attempted to contact them, and that you require them to contact you by a specific date and time.
+State that they have failed to attend work without authorisation, that you have attempted to contact them, that you require them to contact you by a specific date and time.
 Keep the tone factual, not threatening.

 Keep a copy of everything you send.
 If the matter ends in a tribunal claim, your documented attempts to contact the employee are evidence of a fair process.